 This is a common question new moms ask and the answer is—it depends.
 Whole milk from cows is a healthy source of protein and many essential minerals such as calcium, vitamin D and vitamin B that both your body and developing baby need.
 In most cases, a few servings of milk can be safely included in your daily pregnancy diet.

 However, drinking milk during pregnancy is not always an option.
-Many women find that their stomach can't tolerate milk very well, even if they had no issues with digesting milk before.
+Many women ask if they can drink pasteurised milk while pregnant.
+This is because they find that their stomach can't tolerate milk very well, even if they had no issues with digesting milk before.
 Lactose—the naturally occurring sugar found in both pasteurised and raw milk—is often the culprit behind your body rejecting it.
 In this situation, you may need to look for milk alternatives that provide all the nutrition without the sensitivity issues associated with whole milk.

 If you find yourself sensitive to whole milk during your pregnancy, you can look to plant-based milk products such as almond milk and soy milk can be an alternative option.
 These products are naturally lactose-free, eliminating the risk of digestion issues associated with lactose.
 Often fortified with minerals, they can help you consume the necessary amounts of calcium and vitamins.